lujohn/Expedition/README.md

 ## Missing Functionality (coming soon)
 Game is still missing support for the following:
 - longest road / largest army cards
+- Game only supports 2 players (random game) at the moment.

 ## Other
 - Will implement starting menu to select number of players and input player names.